rogin/Snippets/Connect/Mirth.md

 * Set "page size" to 1 to greatly speed up queries you expect to contain only one result. (_pacmano_ 7 Dec 2022)
 * Search with just the “has errors” checkbox for an error.
 I’ve seen a situation where you can get an error but the message status doesn’t get set to ERROR (_joshm_)

+## Response transformer fires for an http sender for a 500

+_pacmano_
+Why would a response transformer fire for an http sender for a 500?
+The response transformer is not set to raw.

+_jonb_
+Did the server return a 500 and content whose content type matched the expected response type?

+_pacmano_
+ah… `application/problem+json`;

+_agermano_
+Content type shouldn't matter.
+Any content sent at all should trigger it.
+The wrong type would throw a parse error at the start of the transformer.

 ## What does Mirth encrypt?

 Jan 2023 timeframe